lusaisai/TRecord/README.md

 It is initially designed for Enterprise Production Systems.

 The systems that it works on and with are,
-  - Redhat Linux + Python 3, as the client machine
+  - Python 3, as the client machine
   - Oracle
   - Teradata
   - Microsoft SQL Server